 Smoking has many devastating health consequences on your body and your heart.
 But did you know it also suppresses helpful HDL cholesterol levels?
 If you smoke, try to kick the habit.

-The Bottom Line on Lowering Your Cholesterol
+The Bottom Line on Maintaining Your Cholesterol Levels in a Healthy Range

 The take away message here is that you want to make sure you have all the facts straight when it comes to cholesterol.
-Also, avoid the nonsense you’ve been lead to believe about avoiding eggs and good fats from nuts, seeds, avocados, and coconut oil.
+Also, avoid the nonsense you’ve been led to believe about avoiding eggs and good fats from nuts, seeds, avocados, and coconut oil.
 And, if there is cause for concern, incorporate the lifestyle, nutritional supplement, and diet tips I outlined above to keep your cholesterol healthy.